Setting up SSL certificates from Self Service Portal

 HTTPS-aware applications such as Internet Browsers, implement SSL/TLS protocols to prevent inadvertent communication with a malafide web service.

-The SSL / TLS protocols enable applications to verify identity of the remote web services, and appropriately encrypt the entire communication preventing any third-party to eavesdrop.
+The SSL / TLS protocols enable applications to verify the identity of the remote web services, and appropriately encrypt the entire communication preventing any third party from eavesdropping.

 In response to the SSL Handshake initiated by the client application, the remote web service submits identification using a Digital Server (SSL/TLS) Certificate.